UoB-COMSM0166/2026-group-7/README.md

 </p>

 **Key Findings:**

-- **Semiotic Conflict (Think Aloud):** Participants repeatedly attempted to collide with Ice Cream and Kebab trucks, vocalizing: _"I thought these were shops for health."_ This violation of the "Food = Health" mental model led to unintended penalties.

 - **Visibility of System Status (Heuristic Evaluation):** Experts flagged the HUD with a severity rating of 3.33.
 During high-intensity play, users developed "peripheral blindness," missing health updates while focusing on the character.